vetriliaa/Reddit_Pipeline/README.md

 2. Transform Data (normalize_post & TextBlob): Normalizes data into a structured format, uses TextBlog to calculate sentiment scores for each title
 3. Load Data (DatabaseManager & SQLite): Stores validated data in SQLite database (data aggregation)
 4. User Report (ReportGenerator): Generates HTML report with simple summary dashboard and ranking of top posts

+I also included a fleshed out version of the original technical.